 Veterans often downplay their struggles but meeting them at home helps us see if they're sleeping on the sofa because they can't climb stairs, or if they're unable to use the kitchen or bathroom independently.

-Once we know the full picture, our different recovery teams pull together to organise specialist equipment, home adaptations, counselling, medical treatment and a whole range of ongoing support for them and their family.
-All thanks to you.
+Once we know the full picture, our different recovery teams work together to organise specialist equipment, home adaptations, mental health counselling, medical treatment, and a whole range of support for them and their family.
+And this is all thanks to you.